xsgu/baccaratsim/README.md

 # Baccarat Simulation

-A simulation of punto banco (North American style) baccarat in R. Latest version tested on R 3.4.1 (2017-06-30).
+A simulation of punto banco (North American style) baccarat in R. Latest version tested on R 4.2.2 (2022-10-31).

+## Introduction

-Gameplay Features:
+Gameplay features:

 1. Uses standard drawing and tableau rules.
 2. Allows standard bets (player, banker, tie), player/banker pair bets (wins when first two cards dealt are a pair), and an either pair bet (wins when either player or banker's first two cards dealt are a pair).)